MYST

 Current status and roadmap

-For now, TIDE is primarily developed to address the specific needs of the ATGC platform and its service ecosystem.
+For now, MYST is primarily developed to address the specific needs of the ATGC platform and its service ecosystem.

 A more general, publicly distributable version is planned for future release.
 If you are interested in deploying or evaluating TIDE outside the current ATGC context, please contact us.